Bartek9090/blog_d/README.md

 -------------------------

 ## Description
-A responsive blog-meetups website create in Django.
+A responsive blog-meetups website create in Django framework.
 The website consists of a home page and two pages with meeting details.
-Of course, the number of subpages depends on your needs.
+Number of subpages depends on your needs.
 APP is connect with database.